-Subsistence Fishing: Subsistence net fishing is open 7 days a week with all kings required to be released when beach seining.
-Commercial Fishing:
+Subsistence gillnet fishing is open 7 days a week, but beach seining is closed.

-The cumulative catch is 1 king, 400 chums 166,000 pinks, 45 sockeyes and 400 silvers caught by 40 permit holders.
+The cumulative catch is 1 king, 400 chums, 166,000 pinks, 45 sockeyes and 400 silvers caught by 40 permit holders.

 Unalakleet River Floating Weir - A cooperative project of Fish and game United States BLM and NS EDC major funding provided by US Fish and Wildlife Service Office of Subsistence Management.